-Catherine Flurin, an organic beekeeping pioneer
+Catherine Flurin, an Organic Beekeeping Pioneer

-Bees show us that there is another way to work with nature, giving us an example that we would do well to follow: they create gold – honey, which is both a foodstuff and a medicine -, they provide for their needs without ever harming the environment.
-On the contrary, they create riches all around thanks to the process of pollination (see "Les Bienfaits de l'Apithérapie" - "The benefits of the medicinal use of bee products").
+"Bees show us that there is another way to work with nature, giving us an example that we would do well to follow: they create gold (honey, which is both a food and a medicine), they provide for their needs without ever harming the environment.
+In fact, they create and support rich biodiversity in their environments thanks to the process of pollination."

 "I have always known that bees can be used to treat ailments and I treat myself with the bees: their venom relieves my back pain, propolis soothes my skin irritations.
 So I delved into family writings and old books, looking for instructions on how to use what used to be called the ‘medicine’ of the hive: royal jelly, propolis, pollen, beeswax and honey-based treatments."